Everything Happens at Night (1939)

 I wonder if Sonja Henie ever got tired of the sleigh-ride romance scenes.
 Here she is with Don Ameche in One in a Million:

 Meanwhile, Geoff makes his way back to San Palo after his wild goose chase.
 His sleigh stops at a woodcutter’s house to allow the horses a brief rest.
 Guess who happens to be there playing chess?
 Norden immediately leaves, but not before Geoff notices the man and gets suspicious.

 Geoff asks the woodcutter about his chess partner and learns that he is named “Mr. Bruner.”
 When he returns to San Palo, he makes friends with the police chief (Fritz Feld) so that he can learn more about Mr. Bruner.

 While Geoff is actually working the story, Ken calls his editor.
 He says that he hasn’t made any progress, but that he should stay for a while anyway (he just wants to be with Louise).
 A man listens outside of the phone booth…suspicious.
-It’s Leonid Kinskey, whom you may recognize from Duck Soup (1933) or Casablanca (1942), among many others.
+It’s Leonid Kinskey, whom you may recognize from Duck Soup (1933), Casablanca (1942), or Ball of Fire (1942) among many others.